openhab/openhabian/docs/openhabian.md

 Everybody wants their home automation to be stable and most people install a dedicated RPi, i.e. they don't install any other software there that may interfere with proper openHAB operation.
 Reasonably so, this is our clear recommendation.
 Saving another 100 bucks is not worth putting the reliable day-to-day operations of your home at risk.

-Then again that being said, those who insist to can use openHABian as the starting point for their 'generic' server and run whatever software else on top.
+Then again that being said, those who really want to can use openHABian as the starting point for their 'generic' server and run whatever software else on top.
 There's no genuine reason why this wouldn't work.
 The openHABian image is really just Raspberry Pi OS (lite) under the hood and openHABian is "just" some scripts that install a number of packages and configure the system in a specific way, optimized to run openHAB.

 <a id="befair"></a>